-You’re customising meta descriptions because you want to stand out.
+You’re customising meta descriptions because you want to stand out amidst the sea of options.
 The point is to grab a searcher’s attention and get them to click through.
 To do that, you’ll need to craft original descriptions that will pique searchers’ interest.

 - Be descriptive